 "AUSTRALIA'S BODY HORROR SPECIALIST" - PETER KIRK, BREACH MAGAZINE

 Claire's poem 'Rainbows' was commended in the 2004 Dorothea Mackellar Poetry Competition.
-Her short stories 'The Dog' and 'Happy Birthday, Ebony' both won first place in the 2016/2017 UQ Writer's Club Short Story Competition.
+Her short stories 'The Dog' and 'Happy Birthday, Ebony' both won first place in the 2016/2017 University of Queensland Writer's Club Short Story Competition.

-She lives somewhere in Queensland with her partner, spray-paint artist and desktop publisher (MiseryInk Design), their cat Cthulhu, and their two annoying kids.
+She lives somewhere in Queensland with her husband, the spray-paint artist and desktop publisher (MiseryInk Design), their cat Cthulhu, and their two annoying kids.

 INTERVIEWS & GUEST POSTS